 - Email Marketing.
 Easily send messages to your audience with one click.
 Also track and measure the results of your sends to check how well people are buying what you are selling.
 My preference: Mailchimp is a great starter choice.
 I’ve tried Convertkit as well.
 It’s great for customer segmentation!

 - Appointment Setting.
 Set appointments with current and prospective clients with ease by using automated software that tracks your availability, sends reminders, and allows quick messaging via text.
-My preference: 10to8 is very useful in adding more appointments to my calendar with very little work on my part.
-I’m testing Square Appointments since I also use Square for accepting payments.
+My preference: Acuity is my current provider of choice and operates very smoothly.
+10to8 is very useful in adding more appointments to my calendar with very little work on my part.

 The tools you use to sell your product or service can make a difference in how easily your customers can capture value from you and make their lives easier.
 Make sure it’s something that will make your life easier too!
 Do not hesitate to use or at least try out different ones.